piotr-machura/website/src/projects/website.md

 It has also made it clear to me why people like python so much.
 It allows you to hack together a solution to a problem that does not require neither speed nor excessive control over details like memory management.
-You can have a website generator up and running with two imports ([python-markdown](https://pypi.org/project/Markdown/) and [Jinja](https://pypi.org/project/Jinja2/) and a total of ~70 lines of code.
-This is the kind of scenario where python excels - short development time and a wide array of ready-to-go solutions to high level problems like this one.
+You can have a website generator up and running with two imports ([python-markdown](https://pypi.org/project/Markdown/) and [Jinja2](https://pypi.org/project/Jinja2/)) and a total of ~70 lines of code.
+This is the kind of scenario where python shines - short development time and a wide array of ready-to-go solutions to high level problems like this one.

 As a side note, my girlfriend is not a fan of the new style.
 Quote: